CharlieNaseby/T2K-Neutrino-Beamline/README.md

 To include such a component in the beamline, simply replace the 'type' field in fujii-san.csv with fieldmapgeom for the component you want to model, create_beamline.py will use the fieldmap at location magnet_response/element.dat where element is the value in the 'element' field of fujii-san.csv the geometry used will similarly be element.gdml.

+To run fits to SSEM data, make use of the ./bdsim_optimiser directory, this quite hacky section makes use of the gmad/test.gmad beam description, edits the magnet strengths according to a set of parameters to be minimised over.
+The resulting file is then run through BDSIM and rebdsimOptics to extract the predicted beam position and widths at the SSEMs, this is then compared to the data files contained in ./bdsim_optimiser/ssem_data and a chisq measure used to minimise the difference.
+The best-fit condition will be contained in ./gmad/optimised.gmad and the parameter values, covariance etc. in ./bdsim_optimiser/fit_results.root.
+Required for this is a file containing initial beam parameters, these can be made by enabling the entry sampling in extract_positions.py, running BDSIM with 10k events, and using the output file as the input for the fit.
+NOTE: ensure sample entry is disabled for the gmad file used for the fit.

 Author:
 Charlie Naseby, c.naseby18@imperial.ac.uk